MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 For more information about the options and settings that you can configure for your label, see [Configuring Azure Information Protection policy](../deploy-use/configure-policy.md).

 This label configuration also creates a protection template by the same name.
-If you have applications and services that integrate with protection templates from Azure Information Protection, you can configure them to apply this template.
-For example, DLP solutions, Exchange Online mail flow rules, and Windows Server FCI.
+If you have applications and services that integrate with protection templates from Azure Information Protection (for example, DLP solutions), you can configure them to apply this template.

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]